Honan Chapel: Brendan, Declan and Gobnait

 The Saint Gobnait window was described by the curator and writer Audrey Whitty as the "most remarkable" of the Honan windows and a high point of Clarke's career.
 While a number of the early Honan windows were completed by assistants working from his designs, Clarke designed the cartoon, the final window, oversaw the installation in Cork.
 It is located on the north side of the chapel, and depicts scenes from the life of Gobnait, a healer who established a convent in Ballyvourney and became the patron saint of bees.
 (Note: Gobnait was born in County Clare but lived for a time on Inisheer, where she founded a church.
 Clarke often visited the island during the 1900s and later honeymooned there.
-According to the art historian Patricia Rogers, he "certainly would have seen the famous ruins of Gobnet's first church on Inisheer, and these may have attracted him to the subject of this saint".)
+According to the art historian Patricia Rogers, he "certainly would have seen the famous ruins of Gobnait's first church on Inisheer, and these may have attracted him to the subject of this saint".)

 In the main panel, Gobnait is shown in half-profile with a pale, thin and ascetic face and individualistic, unmistakably Irish features.
 She wears royal blue and purple robes adorned with lozenged jewels, a veil and a silver cloak.
 Her clothing draws on Léon Bakst's costume for Ida Rubinstein's 1911 performance of Le Martyre de saint Sébastien.
 Her right arm is outstretched in a pose influenced by Beardsley's facial and figurative types, Alesso Baldovinetti's c.
 1465 Portrait of a Lady in Yellow, and portraits by Donatello.
 In the upper panel, the victims of a plague flee to her for sanctuary and protection.
 The image shows her drawing the sign of the cross on the road and marking a line around her church with her crosier.
 According to O'Connell, the line represents the point beyond which "the infection did not come, so that none of those who lived and served with her suffered from the plague".
 Clarke and his assistant Kathleen Quigly completed the window's modello under considerable time pressure over five weeks in 1914, during the offer period for the commission.
 A monochrome study was made in pencil, pen, inks, and watercolour on board, before the cartoon, now at the Corning Museum of Glass, was completed and eventually transferred to glass.
 During this process, each panel was cut up, waxed and painted.
 This was an expensive process for the largely unknown artist, and was funded by both his father and his friend Austin Malloy.

 The Gobnait window is described by Teehan as "kaleidoscopically sumptuous" and "filled with a wealth of art historical allusions, often unexpected".
 According to the Irish novelist E. Œ. Somerville, it evokes late 19th-century decadence in its resemblance to a Beardsley–type female face, which "though horrible [is] so modern and conventionally unconventional ...
 [Clarke's] windows have a kind of hellish splendour."